MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_01_deploying_arm_templates.md

     module: 'Module 1: Filter network traffic with a network security group using the Azure portal'
 ---

-# Lab: Create a virtual network
+# Lab: Create a virtual network infrastructure
 # Student lab manual

 ## Lab scenario